Ashford Borough Council

 What else is the Council doing?

-We believe that intention is to submit a planning application for the site before the end of June.
+The intention is to submit a planning application early in the New Year.
 We would however, like your views on the proposals.
 Please complete the questionnaire and we will feed those views into our review of the application before it is submitted.

 Project Timeline — Preparing Planning Applicaiton